DePayFi/documentation/docs/apps/apis/payments.md

 # Payments

-Access user's payment data.
+Access other accounts payment data as an app.

 ## Shopify Payments

 Allows apps to access users' Shopify payments with a Shopify payment `id`.

-Requires [`payments.shopify.read`](/docs/apps/user-authorization#paymentsread) permission authorized from the user's account.
+Requires [`payments.shopify.read`](/docs/apps/permissions) permission authorized from the user's account.

 :::info
 Only succeded payments are returned via this endpoint.